struct/Nerve/README.markdown

     were triggering in my target process.
 This let me know what code paths my fuzzer was reaching and which ones it wasn't.
 It only took a few hours to make it work on all Ragweed supported platforms, and since then it has grown into a better tool.
-It now supports breakpoint configuration files, ruby scripts per breakpoint and more.
+It now supports simple configuration files for breakpoints, event handler scripts and more.

 ## Supported Platforms